Myster-Tee/TinfoilWebServer/README.md

           "KeyPath": string             // The path to the private key file (ex: "MyPrivateKey.key") }
       }
-    }
+    },
+    "Limits": {
+      "MaxConcurrentConnections": number, // Sets the maximum number of open connection }
   },
   "Logging": {                          // See https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-6.0 for more information